Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 * Export ores, and magic tools
 * Port Phyrella: One of the busiest ports in the world, handling everything from massive merchant ships to smaller smuggling vessels.
 * Stonefall's Black Markets: A hub for forbidden goods—stolen relics, counterfeit potions, and illicit substances.
+* Some merchants use illusion spells to make their wares more appealing.

 ### Language and Naming
 * Standard Iyresan